Feb. 26-March 1: Solarplate with Dan Welden: Deepprint and Highprint Approaches

 • Learn hands-on solarplate techniques step-by-step

-• Experiment with both intaglio and relief printing methods
+• Experiment with both intaglio and relief (deepprint and highprint) printing methods

 • Work one-on-one with Dan as well as in group demonstrations